MacBook Pro (Intel-based): Updates

 During the MacWorld Expo keynote on January 6, 2009, Phil Schiller announced a 17-inch MacBook Pro with unibody construction.
 This version diverged from its 15-inch sibling with an anti-glare "matte" screen option (with the glossy finish standard) and a non user-removable lithium polymer battery.
 Instead of traditional round cells inside the casing, the lithium-ion polymer batteries are shaped and fitted into each notebook to maximally utilize space.
-Adaptive charging, which uses a chip to optimize the charge flow to reduce wear and tear, extends the battery's overall life.
+The computer has adaptive charging, which uses a chip to optimize the charge flow to reduce wear and tear, and extends the battery's overall life.
 Battery life for the 17-inch version is quoted at eight hours, with 80 percent of this charge remaining after 1,000 charge-discharge cycles.

 At Apple's Worldwide Developers Conference (WWDC) on June 8, 2009, it was announced that the 13-inch unibody MacBook would be upgraded and re-branded as a MacBook Pro, leaving only the white polycarbonate MacBook in the MacBook line.
 It was also announced that the entire MacBook Pro line would use the non-user-removable battery first introduced in the 17-inch MacBook Pro.
 The updated MacBook Pro 13- and the 15-inch would each have up to a claimed 7 hours of battery life, while the 17-inch would keep its 8-hour capacity.
 Some sources even reported up to eight hours of battery life for the 13- and 15-inch MacBook Pro computers during casual use, while others reported around six hours.
 Like the 17-inch MacBook Pro, Apple claims that they will last around 1,000 charging cycles while still containing 80% of their capacity.
 Graphics card options stayed the same from the previous release, although the 13-inch and the base model 15-inch, came with only the GeForce 9400M GPU.
 The screens were also improved, gaining a claimed 60 percent greater color gamut.
 All of these mid-2009 models also included a FireWire 800 port and all except the 17-inch models would receive an SD card slot.
 The 17-inch model would retain its ExpressCard/34 slot.
 For the 13-inch MacBook Pro, the Kensington lock slot was moved to the right side of the chassis.
 In August 2009, Apple extended the "matte" anti-glare display option to the 15-inch MacBook Pro.